mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

     P1 = FiniteElement("Lagrange", "triangle", 1)
     ME = P1*P1

-On the mixed space, test and trial functions are defined:
+On the mixed space, trial and test functions are defined:

 .. code-block:: python

+    du   = TrialFunction(ME)
     q, v = TestFunctions(ME)
-    du   = TrialFunction(ME)

 The test functions have been split into components.

-Coefficient functions are now defined for the current solution (the most recent guess) and the solution from the beginning of the time step, and the functions and split into components:
+Coefficient functions are now defined for the current solution (the most recent guess) and the solution from the beginning of the time step.
+Further, these functions (and the trial function) are split into their components:

 .. code-block:: python